2015 East Village gas explosion: Explosion

 On the day of the explosion, Con Edison investigators had inspected a new gas-pipe installation at 121 2nd Avenue, which remained turned off, and left about 2:45 p.m.
-Shortly thereafter, the owner of the restaurant smelled gas and called the landlord of the building, but they neither reported it to Con Edison nor called 9-1-1.
+Shortly thereafter, the owner of the restaurant smelled gas and called the landlord of the building, but neither reported it to Con Edison nor called 9-1-1.

 When the contractor in charge of the work and the landlord's son opened the basement door, an explosion occurred, and the front of the restaurant was propelled across the street.
 The first emergency calls were received at about 3:17 p.m.
 New York City mayor Bill de Blasio said, "The initial impact appears to have been caused by plumbing and gas work that was occurring inside 121 Second Avenue."
 Eleven other buildings were evacuated as a result of the explosion, and Con Edison turned off the gas to the area.
 Several days later, some residents were allowed to return to some of the vacated buildings.
 City officials, including de Blasio, said that they had suspected that leaking natural gas was the cause.

 The explosion sparked a seven-alarm fire with 250 firefighters involved; four firefighters were treated for injuries.

-Probable cause
+Cause

-According to law-enforcement sources, the working theory is that one or more gas lines were surreptitiously tapped over several months using a device that was attached to the gas line with hoses siphoning gas to other lines.
+According to law-enforcement sources, the likely cause is that one or more gas lines were surreptitiously tapped over several months using a device that was attached to the gas line with hoses siphoning gas to other lines.
 The siphoning apparatus was dismantled or hidden on Thursday before Con Edison conducted an inspection.
-As soon as the utility inspectors left, an attempt to resume the diversion of gas went awry, triggering the explosion.
+As soon as the utility inspectors left, an attempt to resume the diversion of gas went awry, causing the gas leak that triggered the explosion.